DigiNode-Tools/diginode-tools/README.md

 ### What do I need to run a DigiNode?

-- The recommended way to setup a DigiNode is with a **Raspberry Pi 4 8Gb** single-board computer.
+- A **Raspberry Pi 4 8Gb** is the recommended device for running a DigiNode.
+It offers the most user-friendly setup experience.
 See [here](/docs/suggested_hardware.md) for the parts you need.
 - DigiNode Tools also runs on most Ubuntu or Debian based systems.
-- ARM64 and x86_64 hardware are both supported.
+ARM64 and x86_64 hardware are both supported.
 A 64-bit OS is required.
 For more info, see the [Compatibility](#compatibility) section below.
 - DigiNode is designed to operate headless - i.e. no display, keyboard or mouse is required.
 Everything can be managed remotely from your main computer.

 ## About DigiNode Setup